 With the double asterisk (**) next to each headline and a row of dashes underneath, the headers are clear, which makes the email easy to scan.

 Do this: On the other end of the spectrum, this example uses whitespace appropriately.
 The use of spaces between paragraphs, links, and even equal signs (=) creates hierarchy.

-Using lists is another great tactic for creating hierarchy in a plain-text email.
-While bullet points aren’t supported, you can use other characters, like -, *, or + instead.
+Using lists is another great tactic for creating hierarchy in a plain text email.
+While actual bullet points aren’t supported, you can use other characters like -, *, or + instead.

 By using dashes, the hierarchy of the email remains intact—despite the lack of fancy HTML elements—and the reader’s eye is drawn to that aspect of the email.